Get them out.

 Hartford is full of history and culture at the fraction of a cost of other New England towns.
 Technically the fourth largest city in Connecticut, the area is a network of vibrant neighborhoods and diverse communities.

 Critter Control is here for you every step of the way in the wildlife removal process.
-From inspection to removal—and even exclusion and repair—we have the services you need to get rid of raccoons, skunks, and other nuisances fast.
+From inspection to removal—and even exclusion and repair—we have the services you need to get rid of raccoons, rodents, and other nuisances fast.
 First, we identify the animal on the property, then use humane methods to remove the animal and secure weak points where more could enter.
 If damage has been done, we can make those repairs for a complete restoration.
+Contact a Critter Control office near you today.

 Bat Removal